BigWheel92/Feedforward-Deep-Neural-Network/README.md

 # Feedforward-Deep-Neural-Network
 a vectorized, python-based implementation of feedforward deep neural network for binary classification.
+The neural network has been made from scratch.

 -> Limitations: